Exclusive: Japan businessman paid $8.2 million by Tokyo Olympics bid lobbied figure at center of French corruption probe

 Japan’s Deputy Chief Cabinet Secretary, Akihiro Nishimura, said the government could not answer questions about the bid committee’s activities.
 He said questions about payments to Takahashi and the Kano institute should be directed to the JOC and the Tokyo metropolitan government, because they mainly led the effort.

+The Tokyo Metropolitan government did not immediately respond to a request for comment.

-Reporting by Antoni Slodowski, Nathan Layne, Mari Saito and Ami Miyazaki; Additional reporting by Daniel Leussink and Sam Nussey in Tokyo; Editing by Peter Hirschberg.
+Reporting by Antoni Slodowski, Nathan Layne, Mari Saito and Ami Miyazaki; Additional reporting by Daniel Leussink and Sam Nussey in Tokyo and Gabrielle Tetrault-Farber in Paris and Edward J. McAllister in Dakar; Editing by Peter Hirschberg.